top of page

 • Board members must disclose relationships with vendors.

-• Associations must seek competitive bids for any service contracts over $2,500.
+• Associations must obtain competitive bids for any service contracts exceeding $2,500.

 6. Tighter Election Protocols